Serious Lawyers for Serious Injuries

 2021 Law Changes Coming to New Mexico

-Bronze statue of blindfolded woman holding scales and a sword
+gold statue of woman holding a sword and the legal scales

-As a resident of New Mexico, it’s important to stay up-to-date on the state laws that could impact your life and wellbeing.
-At Buckingham Barrera Vega Law Firm, we want to ensure all state residents understand their legal rights, options, and obligations.
+As a resident of New Mexico, it’s important to stay up-to-date on the state laws that could impact your life and well-being.
+At Buckingham & Vega Law Firm, we want to ensure all state residents understand their legal rights, options, and obligations.
 As a new year approaches, so do new laws.
 Let’s take a look at the 2021 law changes coming to New Mexico.

 New Mexico’s Legislature